Azure/PSRule.Rules.Azure/docs/creating-your-pipeline.md

 ---
-description: This topic covers how you can configuration continuous integration (CI) pipelines to tests Bicep and ARM templates automatically.
+description: Learn how you can configure pipelines to tests Bicep and ARM templates automatically.
 author: BernieWhite
 ---